Our mission and goals

 College Positive at Calvin

-Calvin’s office of pre-college programs (PCP) and the Service-Learning Center have partnered together to:
+Calvin’s office of college access programs (CAP) and the Service-Learning Center have partnered together to:

 - integrate the College Positive Volunteerism (CPV) into service-learning activities,

 - extend the Excel ACT Tutoring & Mentoring Program from one to five Grand Rapids public high schools.